codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-you-should-know-about-ansible.markdown

 ## 11 - Ansible has several notification modules

-Using ansible to automate your blue-green deployment?
+Using Ansible to automate your blue-green deployment?
 Running playbooks to provision new instances on AWS?
 Let your team know using one of their notifications modules.
 As an example, the task below will send a slack notification with a custom message:

 ```shell
 - hosts: servername